-Excludes other investments and loans held for sale or securitization.
-(1)(2) Includes foreclosures, repossessions and REO. </FN>
+- (1) Excludes other investments and loans held for sale or securitization. - (2) Includes foreclosures, repossessions and REO.

 Recent Accounting Pronouncements.
-In June 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standard (SFAS) No. 142, Goodwill and Other Intangible Assets.
+In June 2001, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
 SFAS No. 142 addresses the initial recognition and measurement of intangible assets acquired outside of a business combination and the accounting for goodwill and other intangible assets subsequent to their acquisition.
 SFAS No. 142 provides that intangible assets with finite useful lives be amortized and that goodwill and intangible assets with indefinite lives will not be amortized, but will rather be tested at least annually for impairment.
-As the company has no goodwill or intangible assets which it is amortizing, the adoption of SFAS No. 142 will have no effect on the financial position, results of operations or cash flows of the Company.
+As the Company has no goodwill or intangible assets which it is amortizing, the adoption of SFAS No. 142 did not have any effect on the financial position, results of operations or cash flows of the Company.

-In June 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standard (SFAS) No. 143, "Accounting for Asset Retirement Obligations."
-SFAS 143 addresses financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
-SFAS 143 is effective for fiscal years beginning after June 15, 2002.
-The Company does not believe the adoption of FAS No. 143 will have a significant impact on the financial position, results of operations or cash flows of the Company.
+In June 2001, the FASB issued SFAS No. 143, "Accounting for Asset Retirement obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
+SFAS No. 143 is effective for fiscal years beginning after June 15, 2002.
+The Company does not believe the adoption of SFAS No. 143 will have a significant impact on the financial position, results of operations or cash flows of the Company.

-In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment of Long-Lived Assets" which supercedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be disposed of" and the accounting and reporting provisions of APB No. 30, "Reporting the Results of Operations - Reporting and Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for the disposal of a segment of business.
+In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment of Long-Lived Assets" which supercedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of" and the accounting and reporting provisions of Accounting Principles Board (APB) Opinion No. 30, "Reporting the Results of Operations - Reporting and Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions (APB 30)" for the disposal of a segment of a business.
 This statement is effective for fiscal years beginning after December 15, 2001.
 SFAS No. 144 retains many of the provisions of SFAS No. 121, but addresses certain implementation issues associated with that Statement.
-The adoption of FAS No. 144 has not had a significant impact on the financial position, results of operations or cash flows of the Company.
+The adoption of SFAS No. 144 did not have a significant impact on the financial position, results of operations or cash flows of the Company.

 In April 2002, the FASB issued SFAS No. 145, "Recission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13 and Technical Corrections".
-Effective January 1, 2003, SFAS No. 145 requires gains and losses from the extinguishment or repurchase of debt to be classified as extraordinary items only if they meet the criteria for such classification in Accounting Principles Board Opinion No. 30, "Reporting the Results of Operations, Reporting the Effects of Disposal of a Segment of a Business and Extraordinary, Unusual and Infrequently Occurring Events and Transactions (APB 30)".
+Effective January 1, 2003, SFAS No. 145 requires gains and losses from the extinguishment or repurchase of debt to be classified as extraordinary items only if they meet the criteria for such classification in APB 30.
 Until January 1, 2003, gains and losses from the extinguishment or repurchase of debt must be classified as extraordinary items, as Dynex has done.
-After January 1, 2003, any gain or loss resulting from the extinguishment or repurchase of debt classified as an extraordinary item in a prior period that does not meet the criteria for such classification under APB 30 must be reclassified.
+After January 1, 2003, any gain or loss resulting from the extinguishment or repurchase of debt classified as an extraordinary item in a prior period that does not meet the criteria for such classification under APB Opinion No. 30 must be reclassified.
+The Company is in the process of evaluating SFAS No. 145 but believes it will not have a significant impact on the financial position, results of operations or cash flows of the Company.